wfjm/w11/doc/ECO-039-cc_and_aborts.md

 ### Background
 The PDP-11 architecture requires that
-- for direct writes to the `PSW` the cc state of the write must prevail
+- for direct writes to the `PSW`, the cc state of the write must prevail
 - the cc state must remain unchanged after an instruction abort

 The first requirement implies that the usual updating of cc's after an